arbyste/jp-mining-note/docs/docs/definitions.md

 # Dictionary Placement

 <!--
-This section deals with how the custom Yomichan Templates categorizes dictionaries, and how to properly customize them for your setup.
+This section deals with how the custom Yomitan Templates categorizes dictionaries, and how to properly customize them for your setup.

 ## Expected Dictionary Placement
 -->

-Dictionaries from Yomichan are sorted into the following fields:
+Dictionaries from Yomitan are sorted into the following fields:

 <!--
 * `PrimaryDefinition`: